 P100 respirator masks are commonly referred to as HEPA filters or HEPA face masks.

 Gas & Vapor Respirators

 Gas & Vapor respirators are designed specifically to protect wearers against harmful gases and vapor and require the user to wear either a half-mask or full-mask respirator along with respirator cartridges.
 Gas and Vapor respirators do not protect wearers from particulates.
 For environments that contain both harmful particulates and gas and vapors, wearers must use combination respirators.
 Selection of the appropriate respirator cartridge will depend on the gas or vapor that is present.
 The most common respirator cartridge is typically an organic vapor cartridge.
 For more information on selecting the proper respirator cartridge for your application please see our respirator selection guide.

-Combination respirator cartridges are designed to provide users with both vapor and particulate protection in single cartridge.
+Combination respirator cartridges are designed to provide users with both vapor and particulate protection in a single cartridge.
 Combination respirators require the use of either a half-mask respirator or full-face respirator mask.
-Most respirator manufacturers including 3M respirators, North respirators and MSA respirators all offer combination cartridges.
+Most respirator manufacturers including 3M respirators, North respirators, and MSA respirators all offer combination cartridges.
 When heavy particulate filtration is required, users may consider using a standard gas or vapor respirator cartridge along with a respirator pre-filter rather than a combination cartridge.
 This configuration will allow the wearer to replace the particulate filter as frequently as needed without having to also replace the gas and vapor cartridge.
 This configuration is commonly used in applications involving spray paint or pesticides.”

 Before I go, just one more bit of information that you might find helpful.
 I learned this after observing my husband use his respirators.
-It’s very important that the respirator fit well on your face to avoid open spaces that let in the contaminants or particles you are trying to avoid.
+It’s very important that the respirator fit well on your face to avoid open spaces that let in the contaminants, droplets or particles you are trying to avoid.